supreethr23/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

-# Enable Microsoft Defender for SQL and Data Classification
+# Lab05: Enable Microsoft Defender for SQL and Data Classification

 The students will take the information gained in the lessons to configure and subsequently implement security in the Azure Portal and within the AdventureWorks database.

 You have been hired as a Senior Database Administrator help ensure the security of the database environment.
 These tasks will focus on Azure SQL Database.

-## Enable Microsoft Defender for SQL
+## Task 1 - Enable Microsoft Defender for SQL

 1. From the Azure Portal, search for “SQL servers” in the search box at the top, then click on **SQL servers** from the list of options.